Hamada-Ibrahim/Deep-Spatiotemporal-Human-Activity-Recognition-Using-an-Optimized-3D-CNN-Model/README.md

 c) A Conv3D + BiLSTM + Attention model for temporal sequence modeling.

 ‎Dataset Information:
-UCF50 [1] and UCF101 [2] action recognition datasets.
+UCF50 [1] action recognition dataset.
 Where videos are categorized into 50–101 action classes.
 The data format are .avi or .mpg video files organized by class folders.

 Code Information:
 The following functions are used for video frame extraction and visualization